Articles of Incorporation

 The name of this association shall be The Canadian Life Insurance Standards Association and its abbreviated version shall be CLIEDIS.
 CLIEDIS is a non-profit association whose activities are funded through the annual dues paid by members.

-CLIEDIS promotes the advancement of electronic data exchange within the Canadian life and health insurance industry.
-CLIEDIS members strive to move towards standardized practices endorsed by CLIEDIS.
+The Canadian Life Insurance Standards Association (abbreviated name CLIEDIS) is a volunteer organization that promotes the advancement of electronic data exchange within the Canadian life and health insurance industry.

 V: Voting and Quorum

-Unless elsewhere specifically provided for in these Articles of Association or the Bylaws, matters voted on by the membership of the Association, by the Executive Committee, or by any committee shall be decided by simple weighted majority of those in attendance or represented by proxy.
+Unless elsewhere specifically provided for in these Articles of Incorporation or the Bylaws, matters voted on by the membership of the Association, by the Board of Directors, or by any committee shall be decided by simple majority vote of those in attendance or represented by proxy.

-Simple weighted majority shall be defined as “more than half the weighted votes cast”.
+Simple majority vote shall be defined as “more than half the votes cast”.

 VI: Expulsion from Association

-The Executive Committee may recommend expulsion from the Association of any CLIEDIS member guilty of a breach of these Articles of Association or the Bylaws.
+The Board of Directors may recommend expulsion from the Association of any CLIEDIS member guilty of a breach of these Articles of Incorporation or the Bylaws.

-The member shall be given the opportunity to be heard by the Executive Committee and to respond to the allegations against the member.
-Following the hearing, the Executive Committee shall have the power, by a two-thirds weighted majority, to expel the member from the Association.
-A prorated amount of the membership fees shall be refunded to the said member.
+The member shall be given the opportunity to be heard by the Board of Directors and to respond to the allegations against the member.
+Following the hearing, the Board of Directors shall have the power, by a two-thirds majority vote, to expel the member from the Association.
+A prorated amount of the membership fees shall be refunded to said member.

-The exception to the above process is that the Executive Committee may expel members for the following reasons without the opportunity to be heard:
+The exception to the above process is that the Board of Directors may expel members for the following reasons without the opportunity to be heard:

 i.
 Failure to make timely payment of membership dues, invoices or any assessments levied by the Association;